bojand/prop-search/readme.md

 {
   path: {Array},   // path to the result. ex. ['keys', 'to', 'result']
   value: {*},      // value of the result ex. { lookup : true }
-  key: {String}    // The key where result can be found }
+  key: {String}    // The key where result can be found ex. 'someProp'
+  index: {Number}  // In case that the result is in an array, the index of the result element ex.
+1 }
 ```